 What kind of evaluation do I need?
 Which agency can I use?

 - You will need to get a course-by-course evaluation if your degree comes from outside of the United States.
-Please find our recommendations for the course-by-course evaluation must be from an institution that is listed on the NACES website
+Please find our recommendations for the course-by-course evaluation on our international admissions page here.

 What is the Form I-20 Certificate of Eligibility?

 - An I-20 is issued by a Designated School Official (DSO) from the International Student Office at Touro College after you have been admitted to Touro College and you have demonstrated that you or your sponsor have sufficient financial resources for you to be an eligible student in the USA at Touro College.

 Is New York City safe for International Students?